VamsiKrishna895/behat-gtm/README.md

 Given google tag manager id is :id
-Given google tag manager data layer setting :key should be :value Given google tag manager data layer setting :key should match :value
+Given google tag manager data layer setting :key should be :value Given google tag manager data layer setting :key should match :value Given I wait for the data layer setting :key with value :value
 ```

 > Note: use `@javascript` to check using JS